morepath/reg/doc/usage.rst

   def file_size(file):
       return len(file.bytes)

-What if we are actually yet another party, and we don't control the basic CMS *nor* the size extension we presented above?
+We would need to remember to adjust the generic ``size`` function so we can teach it about ``file_size`` as well.
+Annoying, tightly coupled, but sometimes doable.

+But what if we are actually yet another party, and we have control of neither the basic CMS *nor* its size extension?
 We cannot adjust ``generic_size`` to teach it about ``File`` now!
 Uh oh!

 Perhaps the implementers of the size extension were wise and anticipated this use case.
-They could have implemented ``generic_size`` like this:
+They could have implemented ``size`` like this:

 .. testcode::